 1. Shoot My Shot

 When it comes to shooting my shot at women these days, I’m definitely Ben Simmons.

 F**k you guys for not streaming IDK’s music enough.
 In my opinion, the DMV rapper reminds me of a more trill Kanye West.
 My guess is that IDK will become a household name in 2021.
-With that being said, 65% of the reason that I like “Shoot My Shot” is because that s**t features the unicorn that is Offset (I am a G*DDAMN hypocrite).
+With that being said, 65% of the reason that I like “Shoot My Shot” is that the song features the unicorn that is Offset (I am a G*DDAMN hypocrite).

 Seriously, why doesn’t Offset do features anymore?
-Remember two years ago when he was on everybody’s song?
-(Hell, he was even on a Rich Chigga song) Anywho, on “Shoot My Shot,” the Migos member absolutely shines by hitting us with a verse that will remind you how impressive his come-up was, how much of a savage that he is capable of being, and how easy it is for him to parallel park beats.
+Just two years ago, he was on everybody’s s**t (Hell, he was even on a Rich Chigga song).
+Anywho, on “Shoot My Shot,” the Migos member absolutely shines by hitting us with a verse that will remind you how impressive his come-up was, how much of a savage that he is capable of being, and how easy it is for him to parallel park beats.
 As for IDK, I think that he actually outshines Offset in the song.
-You’re going to love how witty, honest, animated, and appealing he sounds on the track.
+You’re going to love how witty, honest, and animated he sounds on the track.
 On the real, both rappers put up A+ performances in this song.

 SONG BY SONG BREAKDOWN